starwit/movement-predictor/README.md

 The repository can be used for 3 separated steps:
 - the preparation of datasets based on the data provided by the sae (movementpredictor/data)
-  - you need to store the sae data as a file of type '.saedump' and provide the file's path in the '.env' variable 'PATH_SAE_DATA' and then run 'main_data.py' (the generated datasts will be stored in 'PATH_STORE_DATA')
+  - you need to store the sae data as a file of type '.saedump' and provide the file's path in the '.env' variable 'PATH_SAE_DATA' and then run 'main_data.py' (the generated datasts will be stored in movementpredictor/data/datasets/CAMERA/NAME_DATA)
-  - necessary program input: 'PATH_SAE_DATA', 'PATH_STORE_DATA' and 'DIM_X' and 'DIM_Y' to provide the frame resolution
+  - necessary program input: 'PATH_SAE_DATA', 'CAMERA', 'NAME_DATA' and 'DIM_X' and 'DIM_Y' to provide the frame resolution
 - the training of the movement-prediction convolutional neural network (movementpredictor/cnn)
   - train the model by running 'main_training.py'
   - necessary program input: all environment variables to store everything for successful later inferencing, most importantly:
-    -  'PATH_STORE_DATA' (path to the previously generated datasets) and
+    -  'NAME_MODEL' (the model architecture that should be used)
+    -  'CAMERA', 'NAME_DATA' (Camera from which the data originates -> data should be stored at movementpredictor/data/datasets/CAMERA/NAME_DATA)
-    -  'PATH_INFERENCE_BUNDLE' (path where to store the model weights and all parameters necessary to use the model for inferencing)
+  -  the model will be stored at models/CAMERA/NAME_MODEL (model weights and all parameters necessary to use the model for inferencing)
 - calculation of parameters for the anomaly detection (movementpredictor/anomalydetection)
   - you can use the trained CNN to make predictions on huge datasets
   - based on all outputs a probability threshold is calculated so that 'PERCENTAGE_OF_ANOMALIES' percent of all samples are considered as normal
   - the treshold will be stored in the same location as the model weights
   - future work: these anomalies should be further clustered
-  - necessary program input: 'PATH_STORE_DATA', 'PATH_INFERENCE_BUNDLE' (to get the trained weights and to store parameters like the threshold), 'PERCENTAGE_OF_ANOMALIES' and if you want to generate videos of found anomalies you need 'PATH_SAE_DATA'
+  - necessary program input: 'CAMERA', 'NAME_MODEL', 'NAME_DATA' (to get the trained weights, data and to store parameters like the threshold), 'PERCENTAGE_OF_ANOMALIES' and if you want to generate videos of found anomalies you need 'PATH_SAE_DATA'

 ## Library Usage